-- a) A Sustainable Statement must accompany the planning application demonstrating how the development facilitates low carbon living for future occupiers through: - i) Reducing the need for energy through site layout, orientation and building fabric - ii) Incorporation of low carbon heating solutions, and - iii) Incorporation of renewable energy technology as appropriate and meets other sustainability criteria including measures to facilitate efficient use of potable water (appropriate fixtures, rainwater harvesting and utilizing opportunities for greywater recycling) set out in Appendix 1 to the Great Cambridge Sustainable Design and Construction SPD, or any updated version of this. - b) A proposal which adopts an innovative approach to the construction of low and net zero carbon homes (for example construction to Passivhaus or similar standards) is strongly encouraged.
+- a) Wherever practicable, development proposals should facilitate low-carbon living for future occupiers through: - i) the reduction of the need for energy through site layout, orientation and building fabric; - ii) the incorporation of low-carbon heating solutions, and - iii) the incorporation of renewable energy technology and other sustainability matters including measures to facilitate efficient use of potable water (appropriate fixtures, rainwater harvesting and utilizing opportunities for greywater recycling) set out in Appendix 1 to the Great Cambridge Sustainable Design and Construction SPD, or any updated version of that document. - b) Proposals which adopt an innovative approach to the construction of low and netzero carbon homes (for example construction to Passivhaus or similar standards) will be supported.